 A/B vs. Multivariate Testing

 In A/B testing, the participants are presented with two versions of the same problem/ task and asked to complete them.
-It is a simple way to find out the right direction but works when there are very limited solutions.
+It is a simple way to find out the right direction, but it works when there are very limited solutions.

 Multivariate testing is essentially the same as A/B testing, but here instead of presenting two choices, several are presented at the same time.
 This is a practical way to narrow down choices.

 Eye Tracking is a powerful quantitative technique.
 This test identifies what a participant/user focuses on most.
 For example, when interacting with an interface, the participant is attracted to a particular component and stays on it for some time to process it completely.
 This movement can be tracked and measured to provide a trend or an understanding of the bigger picture.
 This works better when used and compared with similar prototype designs.
 Unlike Eye Tracking, Heatmaps point to those parts of the interface or design that the participants focus on the most.
 The quantitative data thus tell which parts of the design the participants found most interesting.
 Translation of the data makes a heat map pointing to all the hot areas in the design.